What is high-risk homeowners insurance?

 Cheapest high-risk home insurance for wildfires: State Farm

-Our analysis found that State Farm is the best insurance company in high-risk wildfire areas, followed by Nationwide.
+Our analysis found that State Farm is the best insurance company in high-risk wildfire areas, with the lowest average rates, followed by Nationwide.
 Wildfires occur most frequently in the following states:

 Our ranking system found these to be the cheapest companies for high-risk homeowners insurance.
-It’s important to note that State Farm doesn’t write new home insurance policies in California but still had $2.6 billion in in-force policies in the state in 2024, according to S&P Global.
-The rankings below pertain to price and availability in all wildfire-prone states, as shown in the map above.
+It’s important to note that State Farm doesn’t write new home insurance policies in California, but still carries 20% of the property and casualty market share in the state.

 Look at the table below to see the rates for different carriers in wildfire-prone states.
 The cheapest company for you will depend on the state in which you live.

-For example, Colorado State Farm offers the cheapest rates, while in Oregon, it’s Nationwide.
+For example, in Colorado, Allstate offers the cheapest rates, while in Oregon, it’s State Farm, unless you qualify for USAA.
 Not all carriers provide rates to our data source, Quadrant Information Services, in all states.
 Coverage may still be available in states even if an average rate is not shown below.

 Cheapest high-risk home insurance for tornadoes: State Farm